Where to Sit at the Metropolitan Opera

 $30-$50

 The higher up in the house you sit, the worse your view will be; that is why seats are so cheap in the Family Circle ($50).
-However, the acoustics are much, much better.
-If you value sound over view, then the Family Circle is the place for you, and you can sit here at a remarkably reasonable price.
-The side boxes ($30) have small desks for people who like studying the score or taking notes (I sit there often to write reviews) -- however, you will hardly be able to see the stage.
+However, what many do not know is that, as you ascend up the theater, the acoustics become much, much better.
+If you value sound over view, then the Family Circle is the place for you — and you can sit here at a remarkably reasonable price.
+(Plus, any issues with view can be fixed with your everyday pair of opera glasses.)
+The "side boxes" up here ($30) are quite unique; they have small desks for people who like studying the score or taking notes during the performance (I sit there often to write reviews) — however, despite their cheap price, these are not worth it if you're going for leisure and entertainment, as you will hardly be able to see the stage.
 The Family Circle can also be quite cold (it is known colloquially as the "nosebleeds") as it is very high up in the theater, so bear that in mind when making your choice.

 Sit Here If: